 Rats are not an inevitable part of hen-keeping

-It is often said that keeping hens will attract rats – but actually the two do not have to go hand in hand!
-If you follow these tips you can avoid these unwanted visits – rats are NOT an inevitable consequence of hen keeping!
+It is often said that keeping hens will attract rats – but they do not have to go hand in hand!
+There are some simple tips on how you can avoid these unwanted visits so we have compiled them to make it easier for you to avoid those pesky little rodents.
+Rats are NOT an inevitable consequence of hen-keeping!

-Rats are not only unpleasant to see scampering around – they have also been known to attack weaker hens, and can also carry Weil’s diseases which can cause some rather serious illnesses in people!
+Rats are not only unpleasant to see scampering around – they have also been known to attack weaker hens, and can also carry Weil’s diseases which can be spread to humans and cause some rather serious illnesses.

-Firstly, it is good to know what signs to look out for to see if you have received some uninvited guests to your hen house: often the first indication is a chewed corner on a feed bag but you may also notice strategically placed tunnel entrances in the soil close to your hen house.
+Firstly, it is good to know what signs will alert you to have received some uninvited guests to your hen house: often the first indication is a chewed corner on a feed bag, but you may also notice strategically placed tunnel entrances in the soil close to your hen house.

 So how can you avoid rats?

-- Always ensure that your feed is stored in rat proof bins (you can’t beat a metal dustbin) and sweep up spillage.
+Always ensure that your feed is stored in rat-proof bins (you can’t beat a metal dustbin) and make sure you sweep up the spillage.

-- Next think about how you manage your hens’ feed on a daily basis.
+Next, think about how you manage your hens’ feed on a daily basis.
 Never overfill feeders – we know that hens love to kick food around if they get the chance.
 Use a feeder which keeps most of the feed covered and only a small amount is dispensed at any one time (there are many different designs available).
-A treadle feeder such as Grandpa’s feeder stays closed until your hen steps onto the bar.
+A treadle feeder such as the ones on our online shop stays closed until your hen steps onto the bar.